HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 {{ figure_markup(
   image="distribution-of-image-response-sizes-by-device-type.png",
-  caption="Distribution of image response sizes by device type", description=""Bar chart of the distribution of image resource sizes by device type.
+  caption="Distribution of image response sizes by device type", description="Bar chart of the distribution of image resource sizes by device type.
 At the 10th percentile, it is 84 KB for desktop and 62 KB for mobile, at the 25th percentile it is 322 KB for desktop and 263 KB for mobile, at the 50th percentile, it is 1,054 KB for desktop and 900 KB for mobile, at the 75th percentile it's 2,822 KB for desktop 2,517 KB for mobile, and the 90th percentile it's 6,526 KB for desktop and 5,905 KB for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRhwSJkKZwXMgxXEe9VbCGUazuIPoC5SERZ_DUWxxxoQjG4O4TbcWa_DA_mUBKM3XSOEBbbEKfucuny/pubchart?oid=1690867892&format=interactive", sheets_gid="526470628", sql_file="bytes_per_type.sql"